microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 * `OuterProduct`
   * Iterate `LinAlgMatrixOuterProduct` calls and gather types.
 * `AccumulateStore`
-  * Iterate `LinAlgMatrixAccumulateToDescriptor` calls and gather types and layout for transposed flag, when thread scope.
+  * Iterate `LinAlgMatrixAccumulateToDescriptor` calls and gather types with raw buffer flag.
+  * Iterate `linAlgMatrixAccumulateToMemory` calls and gather types with groupshared flag.
   * Iterate `VectorAccumulate` calls and gather types.
 * `MatrixConstruction`
   * Iterate all other wave/group scope matrix calls and gather shapes and types.